LambdaLabs/docsy-lambda-docs/content/en/cloud/faq/more-than-one-ssh-key.md

 ---

 It's possible to allow more than one SSH key to access your instance.
-To do so, you'll need to add a public key to `~/.ssh/authorized_keys`.
+To do so, you need to add public keys to `~/.ssh/authorized_keys`.
 You can do this with the `echo` command.

 {{% alert title="Note" color="info" %}}